wp-plugins/lazy-retina/readme.txt

 = Support in Themes =

-If you want to *lazy load* an image use the following code in your template:
+If you want to *lazy load* an image in themes please use the following code:

 `<?php echo lazy_retina_image( $image_id, $size, $attr ); ?>`

 = Settings =

-Under "Options" -> "Media" you can:

-* remove the default link to full image path
+Under "Options" -> "Media" you can remove the default link to full image path

 = Author =